Jaimeloeuf/relativity/README.md

 - [ ] Add settings to allow customization of jump style and default character position after jump

 ## Release Notes
+### 0.6.0
+- Renamed extension to "relativity" from "relative-goto"!
+- Added new publish script to help with publishing to the market place

 ### 0.5.4
 - Updated extension to activate on vscode startup using the "*" activation event
 - Updated setup function call to not await it to prevent blocking / taking too long for command to be registered on startup.